jaberg/skdata/doc/dataset.rst

 Task is to predict y from X, minimizing mean cross-entropy.

-clustering_task
+latent_structure_task
 ---------------

 Optional.

 Method taking no required arguments.
-Returns X, a 2-d floating point ndarray-like design matrix.
+Returns X, a 2-d floating point ndarray-like matrix of shape (M, N) where M is the number of examples and
+N is the number of features.

 factorization_task